 Student Leaders Help Campus Bring Metro GoPass to Students through Pilot Program

-Cerritos College officially launched its new Metro GoPass program for all students.
-The Cerritos College Associated Students organization sponsored funding to subsidize the cost to provide students with transit passes at a steep discount of more than 90%.
-The GoPass program is through the Los Angeles County Metropolitan Transportation Authority’s Fareless System Initiative Community College pilot program.
+WHAT: Cerritos College will officially launch its new Metro GoPass program for students on Thursday, March 31, at 10 a.m.
+The College’s Associated Students organization sponsored funding to subsidize the cost to provide students with transit passes at a steep discount of more than 90% through the Los Angeles County Metropolitan Transportation Authority’s Fareless System Initiative Community College pilot program.